algolia/autocomplete/packages/website/docs/autocomplete-js.md

 > `string | HTMLElement`

 The container for the Autocomplete panel.
 You can either pass a [CSS selector](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) or an [Element](https://developer.mozilla.org/docs/Web/API/HTMLElement).
-The first element matching the provided selector will be used as container.
+If there are several containers matching the selector, Autocomplete picks up the first one.

 ### `panelPlacement`

 > `"start" | "end" | "full-width" | "input-wrapper-width"` | defaults to `"input-wrapper-width"`

-The panel horizontal position.
+The panel's horizontal position.

 ### `classNames`

 > `ClassNames`

-The class names to inject in each created DOM element.
-It it useful to design with external CSS frameworks.
+Class names to inject for each created DOM element.
+This is useful to style your autocomplete with external CSS frameworks.

 ```ts
 type ClassNames = Partial<{